 Failure to connect seasonal demand to funding

 Every E-commerce company faces seasonal variations in demand.
-Customers buy goods in different volumes throughout the year, and this situation can lead to massive problems if left unaddressed.
-For starters, a lack of funds during low sales periods can jeopardize future planning.
+Customers buy goods in different volumes throughout the year, which can lead to massive problems if left unaddressed.
+A lack of funds during low sales periods can jeopardize future planning.

 The summer months typically yield low sales, leaving E-commerce businesses strapped for cash.
 However, the end of summer and Autumn are critical periods for online businesses since they must stock up to meet the holiday season rush.

 Failing to anticipate cash needs during this time will leave E-commerce sellers facing stockouts during high season, something that will ensure customers never return to the store again.
-In turn, this situation perpetuates a lack of cash and pushes the business into a slow death spiral of low sales and cash.
+This situation perpetuates a lack of cash, pushing the business into a slow death spiral of low sales and money.

 There are several financing options E-commerce business owners can access.
-However, it’s best to plan ahead of time and determine the amount of cash needed.
-Failure to do so might result in business owners searching for cash when they’re in a vulnerable position.
+However, it's best to plan ahead and determine the cash needed.
+Failure to do so might result in business owners searching for money in a vulnerable position.

 Procurement is all-important in E-commerce.
-Thanks to business occurring entirely online, E-commerce sellers must go the extra mile in building trust.
+Thanks to online business, E-commerce sellers must go the extra mile in building trust.
 Deliver a defective or dangerous product, and a customer will not give the company a second chance.

 Online sellers must vet their suppliers as much as possible.
 Ecommerce businesses that sell small goods might neglect the vetting process.
-However, vetting is equally important in these cases.
-Visiting the manufacturer’s facilities, ordering samples, vetting them for quality, inspecting certifications, and so on are important tasks every E-commerce business owner must execute.
+However, vetting is equally essential in these cases.
+Every E-commerce business owner must execute crucial tasks: visiting the manufacturer's facilities, ordering samples, vetting them for quality, inspecting certifications, and so on.

-Good manufacturers understand a seller’s needs and proactively suggest points that boost efficiency.
+Good manufacturers understand sellers' needs and proactively suggest points that boost efficiency.